magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to perform an action after products get saved
+*  If one wants to perform an action after products get saved

 ### 90. catalog_product_import_finish_before